 Most people with asthma are treated with inhalers.
 Inhalers deliver a small dose of medicine directly to the airways.
 The dose is enough to treat the airways.
 However, the amount of medicine that gets into the rest of your body is small so side-effects are unlikely, or minor.
 There are various inhaler devices made by different companies.
 Different ones suit different people.
 A doctor or nurse will advise on the different types.
-See separate leaflet called Inhalers for Asthma for more details.
+See separate leaflet called Inhalers for Asthma (including Inhaled Steroids) for more details.

 Medicines delivered by inhalers can be grouped into relievers, preventers and long-acting bronchodilators:

 - A reliever inhaler is taken as required to ease symptoms.
 The medicine in a reliever inhaler relaxes the muscle in the airways.
-This makes the airways open wider, and symptoms usually quickly ease.
-These medicines are also called bronchodilators as they widen (dilate) the bronchi and airways (bronchioles).
-There are several different reliever medicines.
-For example, salbutamol and terbutaline.
+This makes the airways open wider and symptoms usually quickly ease.
+These medicines are also called bronchodilators, as they widen (dilate) the bronchi and airways (bronchioles).
+There are several different reliever medicines - for example, salbutamol and terbutaline.
 These come in various brands made by different companies.
 If you only have symptoms every now and then, the occasional use of a reliever inhaler may be all that you need.
 However, if you need a reliever inhaler three times a week or more to ease symptoms, a preventer inhaler is usually advised.

 - A preventer inhaler is taken every day to prevent symptoms from developing.
 The medicine commonly used in preventer inhalers is a steroid.
 There are various brands.
 Steroids work by reducing the inflammation in the airways.
 When the inflammation has gone, the airways are much less likely to become narrow and cause symptoms.
 It takes 7-14 days for the steroid in a preventer inhaler to build up its effect.
 Therefore, it will not give any immediate relief of symptoms.
 However, after a week or so of treatment, the symptoms have often gone, or are much reduced.
 It can take up to six weeks for maximum benefit.
 You should then continue with the preventer inhaler every day even when your symptoms have gone - to prevent symptoms from coming back.
 You should then not need to use a reliever inhaler very often (if at all).

 - Bone strength (density) may be reduced following long-term use of high doses of inhaled steroids.
 Therefore people who regularly use steroid inhalers for asthma need to make sure they have a good supply of calcium in their diet.
 Milk is a good source of calcium but dairy products may need to be avoided for some people with asthma.
-Other good dietary sources of calcium include bread, some vegetables (curly kale, okra, spinach and watercress) and some fruits (eg, dried apricots).
+Other good dietary sources of calcium include bread, some vegetables (curly kale, okra, spinach and watercress) and some fruits (for example, dried apricots).
 See separate leaflet called Preventing Steroid-induced Osteoporosis for more details.

 Spacer devices are used with some types of inhaler.
-They are commonly used by children, but many adults also use them.
+They are commonly used by children; however, many adults also use them.
 A spacer is like a small plastic chamber that attaches to the inhaler.
 It holds the medicine like a reservoir when the inhaler is pressed.
 A valve at the mouth end ensures that the medicine is kept within the spacer until you breathe in.
 When you breathe out, the valve closes.
 So, you don't need to have good co-ordination to inhale the medicine if you use a spacer device.
-A face mask can be fitted on to some types of spacers, instead of a mouthpiece.
+A face mask can be fitted on to some types of spacers instead of a mouthpiece.
 This is sometimes done for young children and babies who can then use the inhaler simply by breathing in and out normally through the mask.